 A general liability insurance policy would cover the following situations:

 When your small business is sued over one of the above incidents, general liability insurance covers your attorney's fees, court costs, and settlements or judgments up to the policy limit.

 Here’s how general liability and workers’ compensation insurance are similar:

 Both policies may be required for construction professionals.
 If you work as a construction contractor, a general contractor may require you to carry your own general liability and workers’ comp coverage.
-General liability can cover lawsuits over your completed work if it injures a third party.
+A general liability policy can cover lawsuits over your completed work if it injures a third party or caused property damage.
 And having your own workers’ comp coverage means the general contractor won’t have to cover you with their policy.

-Workers’ comp is regulated by state laws.
-It’s often the only insurance policy that employers are legally required to carry outside of commercial auto insurance.
+Workers’ comp insurance is regulated by state laws.
+It’s often the only business insurance policy that employers are legally required to carry outside of commercial auto insurance.
 Though the laws differ depending on where you live, most regulations apply when your business has a certain number of employees.
 In some states, that means one full-time or part-time employee.
 In others, you must have several employees before the mandate kicks in.
-Learn more about your state’s workers’ comp laws.
+Learn more about your state’s workers’ compensation laws.

 General liability insurance matters regardless of your business’s size.
-While workers’ comp mandates usually kick in at certain employee thresholds, a small business owner should have general liability coverage even if they have no employees.
+While workers’ compensation mandates usually kick in at certain employee thresholds, a small business owner should have general liability coverage even if they have no employees.
 That's because there’s no predicting when a visitor could slip at your business, suffer an injury, and sue you for their accident.

 You likely need both general liability and workers’ comp coverage to run a strong business.
 General liability insurance guards you against claims when third parties are injured on your property.
 Workers' compensation insurance helps your business adhere to state laws and protect your employees when their work takes a physical toll.
 Fill out an online insurance application to get quotes for both policies from top-rated insurance companies.